 Debt is defined as bank borrowings, bonds issued and finance lease obligations.
 Net debt is defined as debt less cash and cash equivalents and short-term bank deposits.
+For the purposes of the leverage ratio, debt does not include interest-bearing liabilities, which are included in trade accounts payable (Note 27).
 Adjusted operating profit is defined as operating profit adjusted for the depreciation and amortization expense and losses and gains believed by the management to be non-recurring in nature, as this measure produces results substantially comparable to those reviewed for the purposes of financial covenants under the Group's borrowings.